-For misaligned loads and stores that cause access-fault or page-fault exceptions, mtval will contain the virtual address of the portion of the access that caused the fault (unless mtval is hardwired to zero).
+If mtval is written with a nonzero value when a misaligned load or store causes an access-fault or page-fault exception, then mtval will contain the virtual address of the portion of the access that caused the fault.

-For instruction access-fault or page-fault exceptions on systems with variable-length instructions, mtval will contain the virtual address of the portion of the instruction that caused the fault (unless mtval is hardwired to zero). mepc will point to the beginning of the instruction.
+If mtval is written with a nonzero value when an instruction access-fault or page-fault exception occurs on a system with variable-length instructions, then mtval will contain the virtual address of the portion of the instruction that caused the fault, while mepc will point to the beginning of the instruction.

 The mtval register can optionally also be used to return the faulting instruction bits on an illegal instruction exception (mepc points to the faulting instruction in memory).
+If mtval is written with a nonzero value when an illegal-instruction exception occurs, then mtval will contain the shortest of: